It's so Easy to get Addicted to Crack Cocaine

 - Loss of interest in hobbies and work or school

 - Running nose

 - Neglecting personal appearance

 - Weight loss

-Blueprints provides support for young adults facing addiction recovery.
+Blueprints for Recovery provides support for young men facing crack addiction.
 Call us if you need help for your loved one who is struggling to quit crack cocaine or other addictions.
 (F:P:Site:Phone)